huggingface/blog/researcher-dataset-sharing.md

 - user: erinys
 ---

-If you're working on data-intensive research or machine learning projects, you're likely creating datasets for training and evaluating models.
+If you're working on data-intensive research or machine learning projects, you need a reliable way to share and host your datasets.
 Public datasets such as Common Crawl, MNIST, ImageNet, and more are critical to the open ML ecosystem, yet they can be challenging to host and share.

-Hugging Face Hub is built to enable open ML collaboration, especially for datasets.
-Many of the world's leading research institutions and companies, such as [Meta](https://huggingface.co/meta-llama), [Google](https://huggingface.co/google), [Stanford](https://huggingface.co/stanfordnlp), and [THUDM](https://huggingface.co/THUDM), choose Hugging Face to host their public datasets.
-The Hub is also being used by many community organizations, non-profits, and government agencies to share datasets.
+Hugging Face Hub makes it seamless to host and share datasets, trusted by many leading research institutions, companies, and government agencies, including [Meta](https://huggingface.co/meta-llama), [Google](https://huggingface.co/google), [Stanford](https://huggingface.co/stanfordnlp), NASA(https://huggingface.co/ibm-nasa-geospatial) and [THUDM](https://huggingface.co/THUDM).

 By hosting a dataset on the Hugging Face Hub, you get instant access to features that can maximize your work's impact: